gf3/dotfiles/README.md

 This repository contains the configuration files for the tools I use day-to-day.

-These configurations are designed to work out-of-the-box on both MacOS and Void Linux, but can be easily adapted to other distributions.
+These configurations are designed to work out-of-the-box on both MacOS and Ubuntu Linux, but can be easily adapted to other distributions.

 ## Installation